 |Car insurance company||Bankrate Score||AM Best||J.D.
 Power||Average annual premium for minimum coverage||Average annual premium for full coverage|

 Rates by credit score

-Your credit score can affect the cost of your car insurance unless you are a resident in the state of Massachusetts, California or Hawaii, where carriers are barred from setting car insurance premiums based on credit history.
-AAA Insurance generally has the best rates for vehicle owners with excellent credit scores.
-Allstate may offer more forgiving rates to individuals with poor credit, beating AAA’s average cost of coverage for someone with a poor credit score.
+Your credit score can affect your auto insurance rates unless you are a resident in the state of Massachusetts, Michigan, California or Hawaii, where carriers are barred from setting car insurance premiums based on credit history.
+Washington state is also in the process of banning the use of credit scores to determine insurance premiums.
+AAA Insurance generally has the best average rates for vehicle owners with excellent credit scores.
+On the other hand, Allstate offers cheaper average rates for those with poor, average and good credit scores compared to AAA.

 |Car insurance company||Poor||Average||Good||Excellent|